 Topographic breaks in the lateral transect profile consisted of steep banks, levees, and floodplain terraces.
 By definition, these breaks often occurred very near the stream bank; however, some levees and terraces did occur at greater distances from the stream, such as a levee on a Danube River site in Serbia that was set back 168 m from the river.
 An increase in effect size was visible even in these cases, and was occasionally quite pronounced (Fig. 4).
 Overall, the observed effect size at the base of the topographic breaks exceeded the fitted model predictions for those distances by 149.4 and 53.4% for predator attraction and isotope metrics, respectively, representing a significant increase at the base of these break points in the lateral transect profile (t = 3.7048 and 2.7620, p = 0.0030 and 0.0254, respectively).

 Because topographic breaks most commonly occurred either very near the banks or at distances where the effect size was already relatively low, their inclusion did not compromise stream signature calculations (Fig. 3).
 For example, if the topographic break occurred near the stream bank, the increase in effect size at this distance still allowed decay curve fitting because all high effect size data points were still located near 0 m and then decayed throughout much of the rest of the lateral transect.
-Although including data points from at the location of the topographic breaks certainly made the stream signature larger, their effect was nonetheless representative of the actual presence of aquatic resources at those boundary distances and did not represent an inaccurate result.
+Although including data points from the location of the topographic breaks certainly made the stream signature larger, their effect was nonetheless representative of the actual presence of aquatic resources at those boundary distances and did not represent an inaccurate result.
 The intention of decay curve fitting was to derive accurate stream signatures for streams and rivers under a variety of conditions where possible; thus, topographic break data were generally retained in fitting subsequent, more complex stream signature models.

 In contrast, forest breaks tended not to be immediately adjacent to the stream, and the effect sizes at these points were often quite large (Fig. 5).
 Retaining data at this forest boundary point would have compromised the stream signature method, as it would fit grossly incorrect regression models that would imply (erroneously, based on visual inspection of the remainder of the data) that there was no decay in the stream signature with distance.
 Thus, in order to fit reasonable stream signature decay curves, data at distances equal to or greater than the forest boundary point at sites where an abrupt transition was visible (from the vegetation, not from the data) were excluded from future models.
 Using regression equations based on this reduced dataset for each site, predicted effect sizes at these vegetation breaks could be calculated.
 Comparing these model-predicted values to those actually observed at the forest boundary distance, the predicted effect was indeed significantly lower than the observed, empirical effect size data at forest boundaries, representing a 99.7 and 38.4% increase for predator attraction and isotope metrics, respectively (t = –4.4717 and –2.4028, p = 0.0002 and 0.0186, respectively).